-Rheumatoid arthritis and osteoarthritis both cause joint pain and stiffness.
-They are both forms of arthritis but have different causes and treatments.
+There are differences between rheumatoid arthritis and osteoarthritis.
+Both forms of arthritis cause joint pain and stiffness.
+However, they have different causes and treatments.

 OA is more common than RA.
 Both involve inflammation in the joints, but RA causes much more inflammation.
 Until recently, experts believed that inflammation was not a feature of OA, and researchers are